 The ultimate test for a generative model is its ability to produce samples that are not only novel (i.e., not mere copies or slight variations of training data) but also realistic and diverse.
 Standard AEs generally fail this test.

 In essence, standard autoencoders are optimized for compression and reconstruction.
-Their latent space is a byproduct of this optimization and is not inherently regularized or structured to support robust generation of new samples.
+Their latent space is a byproduct of this optimization and is not inherently regularized or structured to support generation of new samples.
 These limitations highlight the need for models that explicitly address the challenge of learning a well-behaved latent space and a generative process grounded in probability theory.
 This sets the stage for understanding the motivations behind Variational Autoencoders, which incorporate probabilistic principles to overcome these shortcomings and provide a more principled framework for learning generative models.